Fireweed Institute: About Us

 Our Core Areas of Focus

-In traditional Indigenous architecture, lodgepoles provide strength, integrity, and balance—allowing a structure to stand resilient against external forces.
+In traditional Indigenous architecture, lodgepoles provide strength, integrity, and balance, allowing a structure to stand resilient against external forces.
 At Fireweed Institute, our lodgepoles serve the same role, anchoring our mission and ensuring sustainable, long-term impact:

 Learning & Training

 Fireweed places a strong emphasis on research that reflects the realities of Indigenous entrepreneurship.
 Our “Red Papers” and other open-source resources provide deep insights into the challenges, successes, and lessons learned through our work.
-This includes policy development, framework creation, and knowledge
+This includes policy development, framework creation, and knowledge sharing.

 Indigenous entrepreneurship is rooted in cultural stories and traditions.
 Fireweed is committed to amplifying these stories, providing platforms for Indigenous entrepreneurs to share their journeys and successes.
 By showcasing these stories, we aim to enhance personal and communal brand recognition, thereby fostering a sense of pride and encouraging others in the community to pursue their own entrepreneurial paths.